flempriere/SedgewickAlgorithmsInC/Chapter4/PushdownStack/index.md

 we choose to have it print an appropriate error message on `stderr`.

+We update the `STACKpop` interface to now return a `bool` code indicating if the pop was successful, and to return the popped value via a function argument `Item* dest`.

 ### [Exercise 4.21](./Exercise/Ex4_21/)

 *Modify the linked-list-based pushdown-stack implementation in the